snap-stanford/snap-python-64/doc/source/reference/GetNodeTriads2.rst

 Unexpected behaviors:

-- The data structure for GroupSet (TIntSet) is not implemented
+- The data structure for GroupSet (TInt64Set) is not implemented

 - GetNodeTriads method calls three sub-methods (GetNodeTriads_PUNGraph, GetNodeTriads_PNGraph and GetNodeTriads_PNEANet).
 None of these three are actually implemented, causing errors like "NameError: global name 'GetNodeTriads_PNGraph' is not defined"